EqualExperts/you-build-it-you-run-it-playbook/resources/hmrc.md

 ![HMRC winning Digital Project of the Year at the 2015 UK IT Industry Awards](../.gitbook/assets/resources/hmrc.png)

+**Figure 1: HMRC and Equal Experts with the Digital Project Of The Year award at the UK IT Industry Awards**

 ## Case Studies

 {% embed url="https://www.equalexperts.com/case-study/supporting-hmrc-to-save-millions-in-operational-costs-in-minutes-not-months/" caption="Supporting HMRC to save millions in operational costs in minutes not months" %}